EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 </details>

 Now that we have the format agreed upon, we can construct the assessment scorecard for this candidate.
+We'll use this scorecard to assess the candidate.
+I'll discuss it more in a later section, but for now, let's translate the modules into assessments.